The travel conversation going on over social media is huge.

 Marketing Manager at CrowdRiff

 “Use visuals!
-Photos, videos, and gifs are eye-catching, and really improve engagement rates of my posts.
+Photos, videos, and gifs are eye-catching, and really improve the engagement rates of my posts.
 90% of all the social posts I schedule have a visual attached to it now.

 Even though a tweet might be going out to thousands of followers, craft your social messages as if you’re only talking to one person.”